sky-uk/cassandra-operator/README.md

 ## Project structure

 This project is composed of several sub-modules that are either part of the Cassandra Operator or used by it:
+- [cassandra-operator](cassandra-operator/README.md): the Kubernetes operator that manages the Cassandra clusters lifecycle inside Kubernetes
 - [cassandra-bootstrapper](cassandra-bootstrapper/README.md): a component responsible for configuring the Cassandra node before it can be started
-- [cassandra-operator](cassandra-operator/README.md): the Kubernetes operator that manages the Cassandra clusters lifecycle inside Kubernetes
+- [cassandra-sidecar](cassandra-sidecar/README.md): a sidecar container running on each Cassandra node exposing node status
 - [cassandra-snapshot](cassandra-snapshot/README.md): a component responsible for taking and deleting snapshots given a schedule and retention policy
 - [fake-cassandra-docker](fake-cassandra-docker/README.md): a fake Cassandra image used by the cassandra-operator and cassandra-snapshot to speed it up end-to-end testing
 - [test-kubernetes-cluster](test-kubernetes-cluster/README.md): a [Kind](https://kind.sigs.k8s.io/) cluster used by the cassandra-operator and cassandra-snapshot to facilitate end-to-end testing